RedisLabs/redislabs-docs/content/rs/databases/durability-ha/replication.md

 as explained in [Database memory limits]({{< relref "/rs/databases/memory-performance/memory-limit.md" >}}).
 {{< /warning >}}

-## Redis on Flash replication considerations
+## Auto Tiering replication considerations

 We recommend that you set the sequential replication feature using `rladmin`.
-This is due to the potential for relatively slow replication times that can occur with Redis on Flash enabled databases.
+This is due to the potential for relatively slow replication times that can occur with Auto Tiering enabled databases.
 In some cases, if sequential replication is not set up, you may run out of memory.

 While it does not cause data loss on the